vikraman/puppet-portage/README.markdown

 ## eselect

-The eselect type/provider checks for the current state of an eselect module by reading the variable of the equivalent fact.
+The eselect type/provider checks for the current state of an eselect module (or gcc-config) by reading the currently selected value.

     eselect { 'ruby':
       set => 'ruby19',
     }

-For eselect modules that have submodules (eg php):
+Some eselect modules have special options or submodules:

+    eselect { 'python:python2':
+      set => 'python2.7',
+    }

-    eselect { 'php_apache2':
+    eselect { 'php::apache2':
       set => 'php5.3',
     }